mildew-stank/BreezeBook/README.md

 # About
-This is a marine logbook and navigation aid, made for Android with Kotlin and Jetpack Compose.
+This is a maritime logbook and navigation aid, made for Android with Kotlin and Jetpack Compose.
 It uses [Ramani-Maps](https://github.com/ramani-maps/ramani-maps) and [Natural Earth](https://www.naturalearthdata.com/) data.

 # Usage
 Track coordinates, heading, speed, distance traveled, and UTC at a glance on the dashboard.
 Open the log to add it all to the book, and export to csv when the voyage is through.
 Have a look at the chart to see all your logs pinned to the world map.